Chieze-Franklin/Bolt.js-Book/bolt-events/app-events.md

 ```
 {
-    "name": String, //the name of the event, in this case 'app-stopping'
+    "name": String, //the name of the event, in this case 'app-uninstalled'
     "publisher": String, //the name of the app that published, in this case 'bolt'
-    "body": Object //currently an object representing the context of the app that is about to be stopped
+    "body": Object //an object representing the app that has just been uninstalled

-    "publisher": String //the name of the app that published, in this case 'bolt'
 }
 ```